thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 To ensure the CNN outputs remain feasible with respect to system constraints, the paper applies a lightweight two-step post-processing procedure:

-- First, if any AP's predicted transmit power exceeds its allowed maximum, all its power control values are proportionally rescaled to satisfy the constraint.
+- If any AP's predicted transmit power exceeds its allowed maximum, all its power control values are proportionally rescaled to satisfy the constraint.
-- Second, after recalculating the spectral efficiencies, if any AP exceeds its fronthaul capacity, all user spectral efficiencies are scaled down to ensure no AP is overloaded.
+- After recalculating the spectral efficiencies, if any AP exceeds its fronthaul capacity, all user spectral efficiencies are scaled down to ensure no AP is overloaded.

 These are the constraints that are most likely to be violated.